- About us

 Six simple steps to interview success

-- Research everything - including the job, the company (the products/services they provide, the company structure and the market they operate in) and the people who will be interviewing you.
+- Research is everything - research the job, the company (the products/services they provide, the company structure and the market they operate in) and the people who will be interviewing you

-- Remind yourself of your application - review your CV/application and re-read the job description.
-Prepare examples of how your experience matches the skills required and consider what questions you might ask the interviewer at the end of the interview.
+- Application reminder - go over your CV/application and the job description – prepare examples of how your experience matches the skills required

-- Plan your route – to save you stress on the day, plan your travel arrangements in advance including where to park if you’re driving.
+- Getting there – plan your travel arrangements including where to park if you’re driving

-- Make a good impression – on the day, first impressions are everything.
-Greet the interviewer(s) with a smile and a handshake.
-Try to mirror their style during the interview by being formal if they are formal or informal if they are informal.
+- On the day – greet the interviewer(s) with a smile and a handshake.
+During your interview, try and mimic their style – for example, if they are formal, be formal, if they are informal, be informal.
+Prepare some questions to ask the interviewer.
 After the interview, thank the interviewer(s) for their time.

 Preparing for alternative interviews

-The advice above is mostly focused on a traditional face-to-face interview however; you may need to consider some slightly different advice for alternative interview methods.
+The advice above is mostly focused on a traditional face-to-face interview format whereby you are invited to the prospective place of work and are asked questions by one or two interviewers.
+However, you may need to consider some slightly different advice for alternative interview methods.

 Phone interviews are often used as an initial screening method ahead of the face-to-face interview stage.
-Preparation is just as key to make the right impression at this early part of the application process.
-Plan where you will take the call – it should be in a calm and quiet setting where you won’t be distracted.
-Use this non-visual method of interview to your advantage by having your CV to hand and making notes on any questions you may have as the interview progresses.
+Preparation is just as key at this early part of the application process.
+You should take the call in a calm and quiet setting where you won’t be distracted.
+It may be tempting to multi-task but you’re bound to provide the most relevant responses and come across as more professional if you’re solely focused on the call.
+The good thing about this visually-aversive interview method is that you can have your CV to hand and can make notes on any questions you may have as the interview progresses.